Modernized rescue helicopter H145 now in operation in Berlin

 Continuous

-DRF Luftrettung is one of the largest organizations in Europe, operating more than 50 bases in Germany and other countries.
-With state-of-the-art helicopters and qualified personnel, it ensures rapid and efficient emergency airborne care.
-Continuous fleet modernization underscores its commitment to the highest safety and care standards.
+Luftrettung is one of the largest organizations in Europe, operating more than 50 bases in Germany and other countries.
+With state-of-the-art helicopters and qualified personnel, it ensures rapid and efficient emergency care.
+Continuous underscores its commitment to the highest safety and care standards.